Ben T. Nicholson

 No More Questioning if the Business is Going to be Profitable

-Without profitability or a reasonable projection to profitability, lending institutions are clearly not incentivized to lend capital to a business.
+Without profitability or a reasonable projection oF profitability, lending institutions are clearly not incentivized to lend capital to a business.
 However, simply showing profitability in projections prior to loan origination without cost controls can be a precursor to a borrower that will eventually land in breach of covenants or distress.
 Likewise, if a borrower emerges from a workout, but the tools to control profitability have not been put in place, there is an elevated chance of falling back into a distress situation in the future.
 When a business has been engineered for profit, the lender will recognize that the borrower has placed strict control on capital allocation, thereby more safely ensuring that financial obligations will be met as the firm successfully grows.